It’s been days and what you thought was a regular tension headache hasn’t gone away. Is it time to go to the doctor?

 - You would like to learn more about different treatment options

 If your headaches are mild and infrequent, it’s OK to wait and bring it up at your next annual check up.
-It is important in general to speak with your doctor about your headaches if you are experiencing them regularly.
+In general, it’s important to speak with your doctor about your headaches if you’re experiencing them regularly.

 Headaches are caused by a number of reasons, ranging from seasonal allergies to dehydration to stress to vitamin deficiencies.
 Once you and your doctor have identified the cause, you can begin finding the most appropriate and beneficial treatment options and/or lifestyle changes.